-Have you ever participated in a spelling bee?
-As you learn to read and write, becoming a good speller will help you excel in your studies.
-Spelling bees put you to the test by allowing you to compete with your friends to see who is a super speller!
+Have you ever been in a spelling bee?
+As you learn to read and write, becoming a good speller will help you dO well in your studies.
+Spelling bees put you to the test!
+They allow you to compete with your friends to see who is a super speller.

 Most spelling bees start out with short, easy words.
+You might be asked to spell “bake” or “sea.”
 As the competition goes on, though, words get longer and harder to spell.
-If you knew how to spell every word in the English language, the competition would eventually get around to some of the words in today’s Wonder of the Day.
+Suddenly, you’re doing your best to spell words like “league” and “souvenir.”
+After many rounds, you might even get around to some of the words in today’s Wonder of the Day.

 Have you ever wondered what the longest word in the English language is?
 Believe it or not, there’s no simple answer to that question.
 You might think it would be as easy as opening a dictionary and looking for the longest word.
 Unfortunately, it’s a bit more complicated than that.

 Over time, many people have suggested many different words for the title of longest word in the English language.
 How can that be?
-Well, as it turns out, people argue over what should be considered a word.
+Well, as it turns out, people argue over what should be looked at as a word.
 Some of the words suggested by some people were even simply made up to be the longest word!

 How about long words that actually describe something in the world?
 Scientists have come up with a couple of possible candidates.
 The name of the tobacco mosaic virus when spelled out totals a whopping 1,185 letters.
 There’s also a tryptophan protein whose name totals 1,909 letters.